Bachelor of Engineering (Honours) - Add on - Civil Engineering CW428

 Civil engineering deals with the built environment and encompasses much of what defines modern civilization.
 Buildings and bridges are often the most conspicuous of its creations but this discipline is also responsible for roads, railroads, subway systems, airports, water supply systems and waste disposal.
 In fact, civil engineering as a profession provides much of the infrastructure and essential services on which we depend for survival (further information is available on www.steps.ie).

-This two-year honours programme is designed for graduates of the Bachelor of Engineering in Civil Engineering (NFQ Level 7) from IT Carlow or equivalent qualifications.
-The programme provides specialised training in infrastructure design and construction and modules include: Structural Analysis, Structural Design, Engineering Geology, Highway and Traffic Engineering, Environmental Engineering, Hydraulics, Geotechnical Engineering and Mathematics.
+This course is designed for graduates of the Bachelor of Engineering in Civil Engineering (NFQ Level 7) from Institute of Technology Carlow or equivalent qualifications.
+The course provides specialised training in infrastructure design and construction.

-The programme features a strong practical element with a combination of lectures and practical work in our specialised materials, hydraulic and environmental laboratories and workshops.
+The course features a strong practical element with a combination of lectures and practical work in our specialised materials, hydraulic and environmental laboratories and workshops.

-- This programme is accredited by Engineers Ireland (EI) and graduates of the programme are eligible for membership of EI.
+- Accredited by Engineers Ireland (EI) and graduates are eligible for membership of EI.

-- The emphasis of the programme is on geo-environmental specialities where civil engineering skills save money, resources and lives.
+- The emphasis of the course is on geo-environmental specialities where civil engineering skills save money, resources and lives.

 - Strong emphasis on ‘hands-on’ learning in our specialized civil engineering laboratories and workshops.